 All claim types allow the user to perform the following tasks via buttons at the bottom of the screen:

-.
+Process – Sets selected claim to the status of INPROCESS.

-Print – Produces a PDF version of all selected claims for printing (see Section 9.1.49) – Sample Print PDF File of Claims to view a sample claim .pdf file.
+Print – Produces a PDF version of all selected claims for printing (see Section 4.49) – Sample Print PDF File of Claims to view a sample claim .pdf file.

-Reroute – Reroutes claims to another VISN or station using the Reroute page (see section 9.1.15).
+Reroute – Reroutes claims to another VISN or station using the Reroute page (see section 4.15).

 Disapprove – Disapproves selected claims by setting its status to REJECTED.
-User will be forwarded to the Disapprove Claims page whereby the user will be given the opportunity to select which Claims selected previously will be placed into the REJECTED state (see section 9.1.12).
+User will be forwarded to the Disapprove Claims page whereby the user will be given the opportunity to select which Claims selected previously will be placed into the REJECTED state (see section 4.12).

-Reconcile – Displays the Unmatched Claim Reconciliation page for the claim (see section 9.1.13)

-Manual Reconciliation –Reroutes the claim to the Manual Reconciliation page (see section 9.1.14)

 Figure 11: Claim Detail Page – Institutional Claim